synergyjs/synergyjs.org/pages/api.md

 ```

 Remember that, because these values are provided by the author of the document,
-there's no guarantee as to what you will receive, so you should _always_...
+there's no guarantee as to what you will receive, so you should _always_ destructure the initial properties to get only the values you want (as opposed to spreading everything into your viewmodel).

-- destructure the initial properties to get only the values you want
+When destructuring your elements initial attributes...

-- provide default values to ensure that your custom element still works or fails
+- **_Do_** provide default values for non-boolean properties to ensure that your element has what it needs, regardless of what it's provided with.

-  gracefully
+- **_Don't_** provide default values for boolean attributes, - if it's not present on the element then it _should_ be undefined.

 #### Lifecycle Hooks